The Current State Of Closet Tools

 Check out this Instagram story from one of the users:

 That’s a lot of sales for one weekend!
-The Closet Assistant certainly turns a seemingly average closet into a supercharged one.
+Closet Tools certainly turns a seemingly average closet into a supercharged one.

 It’s incredible to see the tool genuinely help people make more sales and ultimately make more money.
 It’s not just hype and banter.
 It works, and I want to continue to make it better.